iterative/dvc.org/content/docs/studio/self-hosting/troubleshooting/support-bundle.md

 # Providing data to our support

-To help you troubleshoot issues with Studio, we may request a support bundle, which contains Studio's application logs.
+To help you troubleshoot issues with DVC Studio, we may request a support bundle, which contains DVC Studio's application logs.

 This guide will walk you through how to create the support bundle.